vyrzdev/Synchro/README.md

 *note* to run the real-world mode, you must have a square developer account- see the attached [start guide](...)\
 <br>
 ## Configuration
+### Simulation
-Here is an example simulation config:
+Here is an example simulation config- we include many test configs in `/scenarios`
 ```json
 {
   "Simulation": [{